 Eugenio Iglesias - Guitarist

-Eugenio Iglesias began playing professionally at a very young age where he worked in all the important "tablaos" in Sevilla.
-He then began touring with various companies and has accompanied many dancers such as Antonio Canales, Farruco, Farruquito, El Guito, La Tona, Javier Baron, Sara Varas, Manuela Carrasco, Israel Galvan, Mario Maya, and Angelita Vargas.
-He has also accompanied many of the greatest flamenco singers in Spain including Lole Montoya, La Negra, Chiquetete, La Susi, Carmen Montoya, Juan Villar and El Potito, among others.
+Eugenio Iglesias began playing professionally at a very young age where he worked in all the major tablaos in Sevilla.
+He began touring with various companies and has accompanied dancers such as Antonio Canales, Farruco, Farruquito, El Güito, La Tona, Javier Barón, Sara Baras, Manuela Carrasco, Israel Galván, Mario Maya, and Angelita Vargas.
+He also accompanied some of the greatest flamenco singers in Spain including Lole Montoya, La Negra, Chiquetete, La Susi, Carmen Montoya, Juan Villar and El Potito.

-Salva De Maria is the grandson of the legendary singer Antonio “La Chaqueta”.
-He began with Ballet Español de Maria Rosa where he accompanied such singers as Carmen Linares, José Merce, Vicente Soto, Chaqueton and others.
-He has worked with Maite Martin, La Chana, Guinesa Ortega, and Carmen Cortes.
-Since 2001 he has worked with guitarist Chicuelo, Miguel Poveda, "La Susi", Maite Martin, Israel Galvan, Javier Latorre and "Duquende".
+Salva De María is the grandson of the legendary singer Antonio “La Chaqueta”.
+He began with Ballet Español de María Rosa where he accompanied such singers as Carmen Linares, José Mercé, Vicente Soto "Sordera," and Chaquetón.
+He has worked with Mayte Martín, La Chana, Ginesa Ortega, and Carmina Cortes.
+Since 2001, he has worked with guitarist Chicuelo, Miguel Poveda, "La Susi", Israel Galván, Javier Latorre and "Duquende".

-David Rodriguez was born in the town of Osuna in Seville, Spain, he began to study music in his early life by performing as a flamenco percussionist.
+David 'Chupete' Rodriguez was born in the town of Osuna in Sevilla, Spain, and began to study music early in life by performing as a flamenco percussionist.
 During this time, he accompanied his brother, the dancer Antonio 'El Chupete'.
-David has studied in Seville at the conservatory in Triana and received his degree at the University of Seville in Music Education, with specialties in Musical Aesthetics and Theory.
+David studied in Sevilla at the conservatory in Triana and received his degree at the University of Seville in Music Education, with specialties in Musical Aesthetics and Theory.
 He also received degrees in Contemporary Music from Central Theatre at the University of Seville.
-Participating in several North American tours, he has traveled to Philadelphia, New York, Los Angeles, Miami, Austin and Montreal with Noche Flamenca.
+He has toured North America extensively, including New York, Los Angeles, San Francisco, Miami, Montreal, Toronto, Vancouver, and Philadelphia with Noche Flamenca.

 Manuel Gago - Singer

-Manuel Gago was born in Cadiz to a family of flamenco singers, Manuel began singing at the age of five.
+Manuel Gago was born in Cádiz to a family of flamenco singers and began singing at the age of five.
 By fourteen, he was singing in flamenco festivals with such well-known singers as Juan Villar, Charo Lobato and Rancapino.
-Later, he began singing for dancers, including Joaquin Cortez, Sara Varas, Rafaela Carrasco, Belen Maya, El Guito, Manolete, Javier Baron and Cristobal Reyes.
-Manuel has traveled the world, singing in Europe, Asia, South America and the United States.
+Later, he began singing for dancers, including Joaquín Cortés, Sara Baras, Rafaela Carrasco, Belén Maya, El Güito, Manolete, Javier Barón and Cristóbal Reyes.
+Manuel has traveled the world, singing throughout Europe, Asia, North and South America.

 Emilio Florido - Singer

 Emilio Florido was born in Cadiz, Spain.
 He began singing at a young age and performed professionally all over Spain as a solo singer.
-He has accompanied such dancers as Adrian Galia, Domingo Ortega, Luis Ortega, Belen Maya, Yolanda Heredia, Miguel Angel Espino, among others.
+He has accompanied such dancers as Adrián Galia, Domingo Ortega, Luís Ortega, Belén Maya, Yolanda Heredia, Miguel Ángel Espino, among others.
 He has worked with the companies of Cristina Hoyos, El ballet de Madrid and La Raza.
-He has toured extensively in Japan, South America and Europe.
+He has toured extensively in Japan, Europe, North and South America.

 Marina Elana - Dancer

 Hamed Traore is a guitarist/multi-instrumentalist from New York City.
 Born of West African parents, he was exposed to West African rhythms and instrumentation at an early age.
 At the age of fourteen, he began to formally play the guitar alongside the bass and has performed in New York City venues such The Bitter End, Sullivan Hall, Arlene’s Grocery, and Rockwood Music Hall.
 He also instructs yearlong ensembles at The Beacon School.
-He has composed music for Noche Flamenca’s past three productions, including Antigona, He is currently a student at Purchase College (SUNY) studying studio production and audio engineering.
+He has composed music for some of Noche Flamenca’s productions, including Antigona.
+He is recent graduate of Purchase College (SUNY), with a degree in studio production and audio engineering.